MicrosoftDocs/sql-docs/docs/sql-server/sql-server-offline-documentation.md

    > [!NOTE]
    > If the Help Viewer freezes (hangs) while adding content, change the Cache LastRefreshed="\<mm/dd/yyyy> 00:00:00" line in the %LOCALAPPDATA%\Microsoft\HelpViewer2.x\HlpViewer_SSMSx_en-US.settings or HlpViewer_VisualStudiox_en-US.settings file to some date in the future.
 For more information about this issue, see [Visual Studio Help Viewer freezes](/visualstudio/welcome-to-visual-studio).

-4. You can verify that the SQL Server 2016 content is loaded by searching under the content pane on the left for *sql server 2016*.
+4. You can verify that the SQL Server 2016 content loaded by searching under the left content pane for *sql server 2016*.

    ![SQL Server 2016 books automatically updated](../sql-server/media/sql-server-help-installation/sql-2016-content.png)

-## How to download and configure offline content for SQL Server 2014
+## Download offline content for SQL Server 2014

 The following steps explain how to load offline content from local disk.